Kya-Allen/Statistics-Homework/README.md

 A repository of IPython Notebooks containing statistical analyses I've done as Homework, as well as reports on each.
 (Note: The scenarios described in the reports are fictionalized scenarios I made up for fun, to make the work feel more applied)

-at present, the work in this repository is from STAT 414: Environmental Statistics.
+at present, the work in this repository is from a senior level Statistics course called "Environmental Statistics".
 The Class covered the following topics:
     - Review of Hypothesis testing and Linear Regression
     - Environmental Sampling Methods